gurban-dev/react-tutorial/README.md

 https://react.dev/learn/tutorial-tic-tac-toe#setup-for-the-tutorial

-To launch the local development server:
+cd into tic-tac-toe and execute the subsequent command to launch the local development server:

 npm run start